Skip to main content

 8 mentions Positive Neutral Negative

-The game's optimization has received mixed reviews, with players experiencing significant performance issues, particularly on high-end systems like the Ryzen 5800X and Radeon VII.
-Many users note that the game requires further optimization, resource balancing, and bug fixes to achieve smoother gameplay, despite some improvements over previous titles.
-Overall, while there is potential, the current state of optimization detracts from the overall experience.
+The game's optimization has received mixed reviews, with players reporting significant CPU strain and stuttering, particularly on high-end systems like the Ryzen 5800X and Radeon VII.
+Many users feel that the game requires further optimization, resource balancing, and bug fixes to achieve smoother performance, despite some improvements over previous titles.
+Overall, while there is potential, the current state of optimization is a concern for many players.

 • “Good performance.”